gaepdit/iaip/README.md

 # iaip.gaepd.org

-This is the website for hosting the IAIP installation files plus some documentation.
+This repository branch, `gh-pages`, is for the IAIP website which hosts the installation files plus some documentation.
+Application code and more information are on the [`main` branch](https://github.com/gaepdit/iaip).

 ## Build Instructions